mysql/mysql-utilities/README.txt

 tests.
 You can specify one or more tests as arguments to the command.
 See the manual for more information about the MySQL Utilities Testing utility (mut).

+If you need to test a version of mysql.connector together with mysql.utilities without installing it first, special care have to be taken.
+Since both packages live in the 'mysql' package, they are expected to be found in the same directory.
+For that reason, you first have to install both mysql.connector and mysql.utilities in a temporary directory and add this to PYTHONPATH.

+  # cd repository for mysql.connector
+  python setup.py build -b /temp/something
+  # cd to repository for mysql.utilities
+  python setup.py build -b /temp/something
+  cd mysql-test
+  PYTHONPATH=/temp/something/lib.* python mut.pu --server=<as above>

 Operating System Notes
 ----------------------